ignite/cli/docs/guide/interchange/02-init.md

 - An external token received from a chain has a unique `denom`, reffered to as `voucher`.
 - When a token is sent to a blockchain and then sent back and received, the chain can resolve the voucher and convert it back to the original token denomination.

-`Voucher` tokens are represented as hashes, therefore you must store which original denomination is related to a voucher, you can do this with an indexed type.
+`Voucher` tokens are represented as hashes, therefore you must store which original denomination is related to a voucher.
+You can do this with an indexed type.

-For a `voucher` you store: the source port ID, source channel ID, and the original denom.
+For a `voucher` you store, define the source port ID, source channel ID, and the original denom:

 ```go
 starport scaffold map denom-trace port channel origin --no-message --module dex